Pyomo/pyomo/doc/OnlineDocs/data/index.rst

 Managing Data in Pyomo Models
 =============================

+There are roughly three ways of using data to construct a Pyomo
+model: (1) use native Python data, (2) initialize a model with data loaded with a :code:`DataPortal <ref pyomo.core.base.dataportal.DataPortal>` object, and (3) load model data from a Pyomo data command file.

 The :class:`Set <ref pyomo.core.base.set.Set>` and :class:`Param <ref pyomo.core.base.param.Param>` components of a Pyomo model are used to define data values used to construct constraints and objectives.
 Previous chapters have illustrated that these components